 Yellow leaves can render a plant lackluster and unappealing, but it’s important to remember that these leaves are still alive.
 Removing more than 10% to 20% of a fiddle leaf’s foliage at once can cause irreparable harm and distress as a fiddle leaf fig with no leaves can’t photosynthesize and grow.

-If the yellow leaves on your fiddle leaf fig are already quite far gone and accompanied by brown spots, tears, or holes, then it’s best to prune them away with sterilized, sharp tools.
+If the yellow leaves on your fiddle leaf fig are already quite far gone and accompanied by brown spots, tears, or holes in your fiddle leaf fig’s leaves, then it’s best to prune them away with sterilized, sharp tools.
 If they’re only mildly discolored, leave some of them on the tree until your fiddle leaf fig’s leaves fall off naturally.

 Alternatively, remove your yellow leaves in stages, sticking to one or two every week.